Boundary Control for Wildfire Mitigation

 Next, we apply the adaptive controller in \eqref{new_kappa}, with $\hat{v}$ governed by \eqref{adaptation}-\eqref{init}.
-We select the control gain $k:=1$, the adaptation gain $\lambda := 0.1$, and the initial condition $\hat{v}_o(x) := 0$ for all $x\in \partial \mathcal{W}$.
-According to Theorem \ref{thm2}, the $L^2$ norm of $\tilde{T}$ over $\mathcal{W}$ should converge asymptotically to zero, which is confirmed in Figure \ref{energy_last}.
-Interestingly, the decay of $\int_{\mathcal{W}}\tilde{T}(x)^2dx$ seems faster under our adaptive controller than under our non-adaptive controller in \eqref{feedback}.
-Moreover, in Figure \ref{adapt_fig}, we plot $\hat{v}$ along $\partial \mathcal{W}$.
-We can see that $\hat{v}$, while remaining bounded, does not converge to $v = $.
-This is standard in the adaptive control literature, where the convergence of the adaptation parameters to the nominal ones is usually neither guaranteed nor necessary for the convergence of the regulation error to zero \cite{dec}.
+We select the control gain $k=1$, the adaptation gain $\lambda = 0.1$, and the initial condition $\hat{v}_o(x) = 0$ for all $x\in \partial \mathcal{W}$.
+According to Theorem \ref{thm2}, the $L^2$ norm of $\tilde{T}$ over $\mathcal{W}$ should converge asymptotically to zero, which is confirmed in Figure \ref{barrier_2}.